The Bankrate promise

-Low-income car insurance in Michigan
+Low-income auto insurance in Michigan

 Michigan requirements for minimum car insurance

-- $50,000 bodily injury liability coverage per person
+- $50,000 bodily injury liability per person

-- $100,000 bodily injury liability coverage per accident
+- $100,000 bodily injury liability per accident

-- $10,000 property damage liability coverage per accident
+- $10,000 property damage liability per accident (for damage in other states)

 Car insurance discounts for low-income drivers